barotto/libRocketDoc/pages/cpp_manual/events.md

 InstanceEventListener() will be called during RML parsing whenever the factory needs to find an event listener for an inline event.
 The parameter value will be the raw event response string as specified in the RML.

-Release() will be called when the event instancer is no longer required, usually when Rocket is shut down.
+Release() will be called when the event instancer is no longer required, usually when {{page.lib_name}} is shut down.
 The instancer should delete itself as appropriate.